View on GitHub

 Japanese English Ask DeepWiki

-A server and client for receiving YM2151 (OPM) register event logs and playing them in real-time.
+A server and client that receive YM2151 (OPM) register event logs and perform real-time playback.
 Written in Rust.

 Supported Platforms